-- i.
-This Plan includes compatibility standards in the Growth & Land Use chapter.
-These standards may be refined and updated to the City's changing needs. - ii.
+- This Plan includes compatibility standards in the Growth & Land Use Element.
+These standards may be refined and updated to the city's changing needs. - II.
 Planning for sub-areas should evaluate the character of the area and its evolving differences for appropriate context sensitive design features.
-This approach is not to be viewed as requiring preservation or negating other priorities of the City for redirection areas.
+This approach is not to be viewed as requiring preservation or negating other priorities of the city for redirection areas.